Leading a Mentoring Culture

 (sessions, one-on-one meetings with facilitators; group work within cohort), as well as time for individual reflection necessary to complete pre-session and follow-up assignments

-- Michael Johnson, Ph.D., Associate Dean for Inclusion & Faculty Success and Professor, Engineering Technology & Industrial Distribution, College of Engineering
+- Michael Johnson, Ph.D., Interim Associate Provost for Faculty Success, Interim Associate Vice President for Faculty Affairs and Professor, Engineering Technology & Industrial Distribution, College of Engineering

-- Heather Lench, Ph.D., Department Head and Professor of Psychological and Brain Sciences, College of Liberal Arts
+- Heather Lench, Ph.D., Senior Associate Vice President for Faculty Affairs and Professor of Psychological and Brain Sciences, College of Liberal Arts

 - Clint Patterson, Ed.D., Instructional Consultant, Center for Teaching Excellence

-- Heather Wilkinson, Ph.D., Senior Associate Dean of Faculties and Professor of Plant Pathology and Microbiology, College of Agriculture and Life Sciences
+- Heather Wilkinson, Ph.D., Associate Vice President for Faculty Affairs and Professor of Plant Pathology and Microbiology, College of Agriculture and Life Sciences

-The deadline for applications was 5 p.m.
-November 17, 2021.
+The deadline for applications is 5 p.m.
+December 5, 2022.
 The application requirements included general information and a short description of how participation in the opportunity would be meaningful for you and others in the cohort.

 - Bland, C.J., Taylor, A.L., Shollen, S.L., Weber-Main, A.M., & Mulcahy, P.A.
 (2009).
 Faculty success through mentoring: A guide for mentors, mentees, and leaders.
 Lanham, MD: R&L Education